-- (i) a public financial institution within the meaning of Section 4A of the Companies Act, 1956; - (ia) the securitization company or reconstruction company which has obtained a certificate of registration under sub-section (4) of section 3 of the Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002; - (ii) such other institution as the Central Government may, having regard to its business activity and the area of its operation in India, by notification, specify." - (3) The provisions of regulation 73 (Disclosures) and regulation 76 (Pricing) shall not apply to a preferential issue of equity shares and compulsorily convertible debt instruments, whether fully or partly, where SEBI has granted relaxation to the issuer in terms Regulation 29A of the of Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 1997 or Regulation 11 of the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, whichever applicable, if adequate disclosures about the plan and process proposed to be followed for identifying the allottees are given in the explanatory statement to notice for the general meeting of shareholders. - (4) The provisions of sub-regulation (2) of regulation 72 and sub-regulation (6) of regulation 78 shall not apply to a preferential issue of specified securities where the proposed allottee is a Mutual Fund registered with SEBI or Insurance Company registered with Insurance Regulatory and Development Authority of India or a Scheduled Bank listed under the Second Schedule of the Reserve Bank of India Act, 1934 or a Public Financial Institution as defined in clause 72 of section 2 of the Companies Act, 2013. - (5) Conversion of debt into equity under strategic debt restructuring scheme -The provisions of this Chapter shall not apply where the preferential issue of equity shares is made to the consortium of banks and financial institutions pursuant to conversion of their debt, as part of the strategic debt restructuring scheme in accordance with the guidelines specified by the Reserve Bank of India, subject to the following conditions: - (a) conversion price shall be determined in accordance with the guidelines specified by the Reserve Bank of India for strategic debt restructuring scheme, which shall not be less than the face value of the equity shares; - (b) conversion price shall be certified by two independent qualified valuers, and for this purpose 'valuer' shall have the same meaning as assigned to it under clause (r) of sub-regulation (1) of regulation 2 of the Securities and Exchange Board of India (Issue of Sweat Equity) Regulations, 2002; - (c) equity shares so allotted shall be locked-in for a period of one year from the date of trading approval: Provided that for the purposes of transferring the control, the consortium of banks and financial institutions may transfer their shareholding to an entity before completion of the lock-in period subject to continuation of the lock-in on such shares for the remaining period with the transferee; - (d) applicable provisions of Companies Act, 2013 are complied with, including the requirement of special resolution.
+- (i) a public financial institution within the meaning of section 4A of the Companies Act, 1956; - (ia) the securitization company or reconstruction company which has obtained a certificate of registration under sub-section (4) of section 3 of the Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002; - (ii) such other institution as the Central Government may, having regard to its business activity and the area of its operation in India, by notification, specify." - (3) The provisions of regulation 73 (Disclosures) and regulation 76(Pricing) shall not apply to a preferential issue of equity shares and compulsorily convertible debt instruments, whether fully or partly, where SEBI has granted relaxation to the issuer in terms of Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, if adequate disclosures about the plan and process proposed to be followed for identifying the allottees are given in the explanatory statement to notice for the general meeting of shareholders. - (4) The provisions of sub-regulation (2) of regulation 72 and sub-regulation (6) of regulation 78 shall not apply to a preferential issue of specified securities where the proposed allottee is a Mutual Fund registered with SEBI or Insurance Company registered with Insurance Regulatory and Development Authority. - (5) Conversion of debt into equity under strategic debt restructuring scheme -The provisions of this Chapter shall not apply where the preferential issue of equity shares is made to the consortium of banks and financial institutions pursuant to conversion of their debt, as part of the strategic debt restructuring scheme in accordance with the guidelines specified by the Reserve Bank of India, subject to the following conditions: - (a) conversion price shall be determined in accordance with the guidelines specified by the Reserve Bank of India for strategic debt restructuring scheme, which shall not be less than the face value of the equity shares; 2 - (b) conversion price shall be certified by two independent qualified valuers, and for this purpose 'valuer'